-Alter-egos and Roles --- Supporting Workflow Security in Cyberspace
+Alter-egos and Roles — Supporting Workflow Security in Cyberspace

-Ehud Gudes, Reind P van de Riet, Hans FM Burg and Martin S Olivier
+Gudes, van de Riet, Burg, and Olivier

 1998